Terracotta-OSS/terracotta-parent/README.md

 ### 5.14
 * Add default encoding property
 * Remove default executions of failsafe/surefire so they don't appear in the output
+* Child projects can now use surefire/failsafe if maven-forge is undesirable, but need to define custom executions to do it.

 ### 5.13
 * Moving license plugin to this parent with reasonable defaults.